SamueleLorefice/ArmABot/README.md

 ArmA Bot

-A bot for making polls for organizing Arma operations.
+A bot for making polls while organizing Arma operations.

 - Docker compatible
 - Can be run by setting 2 enviroment variables: `BOT_TOKEN` and `CONNECTION_STRING`